Seventh in A Series

 Copyright ©2017 for historical arrangement by Matthew L. Chaney

-A version of this passage posted previously in my article ‘The Local Elvis: From Good Kid to Garbo in Rock Legend.’
-This richer draft is for my book on 1950s rockers in the Missouri delta, set for release next year.
-Chaney
+A version of this passage posted previously in Chaney’s article ‘The Local Elvis: From Good Kid to Garbo in Rock Legend’

-Memphis wasn’t so big a city in the mid-1950s; many locals knew or encountered Elvis Presley on everyday terms.
-The kid was a regular figure downtown and on the riverfront since relocating to Memphis with his parents, Vernon and Gladys, in 1948.
+Memphis, Tenn., wasn’t so big a city in the mid-1950s; many locals knew or encountered Elvis Presley on everyday terms.
+The kid was a regular downtown and on the riverfront since relocating to Memphis with his parents, Vernon and Gladys, in 1948.
 The family had left behind a hardscrabble existence at Tupelo, Miss., when Elvis was 13.
 He was the surviving child, after a twin brother was stillborn, and the little family stayed tight-knit while hovering above poverty.
-As Elvis completed high school, the Presleys dwelled in “The Courts” of north Memphis, an urban complex of subsidized, segregated housing.
+As Elvis completed high school the Presleys dwelled in North Memphis, “The Courts,” an urban complex of subsidized, segregated housing.

 Music stardom beckoned Presley at outset of 1955, when he turned 20, already a singing sensation on the Louisiana Hayride circuit.
 Around Memphis he remained known as a mannered youth enamored with song.
 As a schoolboy he’d been shy and often solitary, but a good kid, a church-goer, always working a part-time job.
-Many people called Elvis a mama’s boy, too attached to Gladys, but he was no pushover at physical maturity, standing six-foot tall and solidly built.
+Many people called Elvis a Mama’s Boy, too attached to Gladys, but he was no pushover at physical maturity, standing six-feet tall and solidly built.

 Presley hadn’t yet blown apart American pop culture, refitted the model, and for a final period he would live and work in relatively common fashion.
 The local Elvis character remained personable on the street, liked by others, even if flashy and a bit nervous, according to his profile drawn from numerous accounts.